Democrats Prove No One Has to Hack an Election to Create Chaos

 While there’s been voluminous reporting trying to answer that question, for some security experts, the key lesson from Iowa’s meltdown is how the episode illustrates one of their biggest fears: bad actors seeking to interfere in an election don’t actually have to rig a voting machine or hack a voter registration database.
 They just have to make it look like they did, and chaos will be born and confidence lost.

-While in Iowa’s case it seems that coding and management errors are behind the dysfunction, and not some nation-state hacker or malevolent political actor, “the outcome is the same regardless,” says Jordan Rae Kelly, a former senior FBI cybersecurity official who is now an executive at FTI Consulting.
+Even though in Iowa’s case it seems that coding and management errors are behind most of the dysfunction, and not some nation-state hacker or malevolent political actor, “the outcome is the same regardless,” says Jordan Rae Kelly, a former senior FBI cybersecurity official who is now an executive at FTI Consulting.

 “What we really saw in Iowa was the manifestation of [the idea that] you do not actually have to have a cybersecurity incident to really wreak havoc on outcomes in these types of situations.
 This isn’t just about building something that’s secure.
 It’s about building something secure and being able to prove in an unimpeachable way that it’s secure,” she says.